Zookal/DocHarris/README.md

 - PHP 5517 = 5.5.17
 - MySQL 5538 = 5.5.38
 - Redis 2817 = 2.8.17

+Whenever a Services changes this will be reflected in the last number.
+Whenever something in the Dockerfile changes this will reflect the Major and Minor numbers.

 The version in the `Makefile` will be updated and not here.